 Pip, the narrator and main character of Great Expectations has started to pay visits to the house of the reclusive Miss Havisham.
-There, he meets Miss Havisham’s ward Estella, who he thinks is very pretty and seemed very proud.
+There, he meets Miss Havisham’s ward Estella, who he thinks is ‘very pretty and seemed very proud‘.
 Estella is very condescending towards the young Pip who she views as just a common boy.
-This is demonstrated here where she treats Pip as if I were a dog in disgrace, placing a small mug of beer on the outside yard in front of him, and handing him food whilst looking away.
+This is demonstrated here when she treats Pip ‘as if I were a dog in disgrace‘, placing a small mug of beer on the outside yard in front of him, and handing him food whilst looking away.
 The young Pip is so humiliated by Estella that he begins to cry, an emotion that Estella seems to enjoy causing.

 “You are to wait here, you boy,” said Estella; and disappeared and closed the door.

 I took the opportunity of being alone in the courtyard to look at my coarse hands and my common boots.
-My opinion of those accessories was not favorable.
+My opinion of those accessories was not favourable.
 They had never troubled me before, but they troubled me now, as vulgar appendages.
 I determined to ask Joe why he had ever taught me to call those picture-cards Jacks, which ought to be called knaves.
 I wished Joe had been rather more genteelly brought up, and then I should have been so too.